IIIF/3d/temp-draft-4.md

 ![Angle of cone](https://raw.githubusercontent.com/IIIF/3d/eds/assets/images/angle-of-cone.png =250x)

-Lights that require a position and/or direction have these through the Annotation which associates them with the Scene.
+Lights that require a position and/or direction have these through the Annotation which associates them with the Scene, described below in the sections on [Painting Annotations][] and [Transforms][].
 If a Light does not have an explicit direction, then the default is in the negative y direction (downwards).
 If a Light does not have an explicit position in the coordinate space, then the default is at the origin.

 This specification does not define other aspects of Lights, such as the rate of decay of the intensity of the light over a distance, the maximum range of the light, or the penumbra of a cone.
 Implementation of these aspects is client-dependent.